lastx/go-mod-grapher/README.md

 ![screenshot2](resources/go-mod-grapher-screenshot2.png)

 ## HELP
 The author is not a front-end engineer.
-This extension should be considered as a prototype, so there will be many errors.
-Here is a known problem:
+This extension should be considered as a prototype, so experience may not be good.
+Hope some engineers can provide some optimizations.

-1. [NEED FIX] If the number of mods list on `go mod graph` is too much, (say, more than 30?) there will be suspended animation and do not work!
-2. [TODO] Need proper progress message
+- [TODO] Need proper progress message.

 ## Pre install
 1. Be sure that `go` command is in `$PATH`